Welcome to today's edition of the Rush 24-7 podcast.

 Every legitimate tax deduction, now called a loophole, a loophole.

-Low information voters hear a loophole, they think somebody getting away with not paying taxes.
+They think somebody getting away with not paying taxes.

-A loophole is a special carve out for privileged people, usually white, so that they don't have to pay what everybody else has to pay.
+A loophole is a special carve-out for privileged people, usually white, so that they don't have to pay what everybody else has to pay.

 And they got that special deal because other powerful people are taking care of them.

-And Baymus, okay, uh well, we can generate $800 billion by eliminating loopholes, adopting Obama's language, and deductions and uh exemptions and oh well, nope, nope, sorry, it doesn't work.
+And Boehner says, okay, we can generate $800 million by eliminating loopholes, adopting Obama's language and deductions and exemptions.

 Math doesn't work.

-Well, wait a minute.
+Wait a minute.

-Well, a math doesn't work anymore.
+Well, math doesn't work anymore.

-What this means is, again, I say in a non-threatening way, is that the um well, no, a friend of mine told me her daughter can't listen to me anymore because I sound too threatening.
+What this means is, again, I say in a non-threatening way, is that the well, no, a friend of mine told me her daughter can't listen to me anymore because I sound too threatening.

-Uh she's 24 and it make her nervous.
+She's 24 and it'd make her nervous.

-So I'm just I'm just trying to tell people I'm not I'm not threatening anybody.
+So I'm just trying to tell people.

-Obama says, no, nope, nope, nope, nope, gotta have the rates go up.
+Anyway, anyway, Obama says, no, nope, nope, nope, nope.

-So what he's saying is, he doesn't care about the money.
+So what he's saying is he doesn't care about the money.

-Boehner just said I'd give you $800 billion, I'll eliminate deductions, loopholes.
+Boehner just said, I'll give you $800 billion.

 Nope, I want those rates up.